 Which superfoods are easiest to grow in the UK?

-The good news is that seeds for most superfoods are best sown in early spring, from February onwards – so now’s the perfect time to start planning your grow-your-own-superfood adventure.
+The good news is that seeds for most superfoods are best sown in spring, so now’s the perfect time to get going with your grow-your-own-superfood adventure.
 You can buy seeds and bulbs and everything else you need from your local garden centre – or, if you prefer, from online stockists like Seed Pantry.
 Below we’ve compiled a list of some of the superfoods that are easiest for budding gardeners to grow in the UK.

 Blueberries are among the most popular superfoods around, and are exceptionally good for us.
 They’re packed with antioxidants and anti-inflammatory properties, and are also high in fibre and vitamins.
 Research shows that blueberries can even boost brain health: one study showed that they can improve memory and learning in older adults.